3 day canoe trip - Hereford to Symonds Yat

 Day 3 - Ross on Wye to Symonds Yat - 14miles

 NOTE: 3 day canoe hire trips can only start on a weekday, or if you would like to start on a Saturday we can take you to the start point on the Friday afternoon before.
 This enables you to camp there and set yourself off the following morning.
-Please call 01600891100 to make this arrangement.
+Please make a note of this when placing your booking to make this arrangement.

 CANOEING FROM HEREFORD TO HOARWITHY